SoftUni-Internal/interactive-content/EN/01-Arrays/03-Foreach-Loop.md

 }
 ```

-One thing to note here, is that you would not be able to manipulate the elements of an array while iterating with **for-each**.
+One thing to note here, is that we would not be able to manipulate the elements of an array while iterating with **for-each**.

 [/slide]